 This effect is available for stereo clips only.

 This effect has no settings window and no presets.
 The Bandpass effect removes frequencies outside the specified range of frequencies.
 You just need to specify the width of the frequency band.
-Bandpass can work for simulating telephone conversation, for example.
+Bandpass can work for simulating telephone conversations, for example.

 The Bass effect lets you increase or decrease lower frequencies (200 Hz and below).